Scallorn-Dev/Scallorn-Dev/README.md

 <h3>More about me:</h3>

 I'm currently finishing my **Bachelor of Science** in **Computer Science**.
-While I'm not an expert (yet I soon hope to be!), I enjoy learning the in and outs of complex problems.
-Problem solving has grown to be one of my greatest passions.
+While I'm not an expert (yet I soon hope to be!), I enjoy learning the ins and outs of complex problems.
+Problem-solving has grown to be one of my greatest passions.
 Whether I'm deciding what to have for dinner or sorting an unordered array, a problem is getting solved.

 <h2></h2>
 <h2>👨‍💻 Software Development Projects:</h2>